 1965: The Who, Solomon Burke, Zoot Money, Cliff Bennett & The Rebel Rousers, John Mayall’s Bluesbreakers, Spencer Davis Group, Marianne Faithful and Long John Baldry appeared at Uxbridge Blues Festival.
 On the same day a coup in Algeria under colonel Houari Boumedienne ousts President Ben Bella.

-1967: Paul McCartney admits having taken LSD in an interview on British TV, much to the bemusement of John Lennon and George Harrison, who had already been taking it for more than a year.
+1967: Paul McCartney admits to having taken LSD in an interview on British TV, much to the bemusement of John Lennon and George Harrison, who had already been taking it for more than a year.

 1971: The mayor of Columbus, Georgia declares a state of emergency due to racial disturbances.

 1972: Secretary of State for Northern Ireland William Whitelaw concedes ‘special category’ status, or ‘political status’ for paramilitary prisoners in Northern Ireland.

 1975: An inquest jury decides Lord Lucan murdered the 29-year-old nanny of his three young children on November 7, 1974.
 On the same day, mobster Sam Giancana dies in a gangland hit.